 The foreign worker stream for OINP also mandates that candidates work in a position that provides full-time work, which is defined as 1,560 hours of employment within a 12-month span.
 This job also has to be permanent, which means any position that’s seasonal, contract work, or off-site will not count, even if the hours requirement is met.

 Federal Temporary Worker Program Requirements

 In order to be accepted into Ontario under the Temporary Foreign Worker Program, you must first be hired by a Canadian company seeking to fill a position that can’t find a hire for within Ontario or Canada.
 Depending on the job you apply for, the employer hiring you may also have to fill out a Labour Market Impact Assessment application with the department of Employment and Social Development Canada (ESDC).
 Afterwards, the ESDC determines whether or not the worker’s job is one that needs to be filled by a foreign worker, according to labour needs.

-In addition to the Labour Market Impact Assessment, you’ll be tested for your language skills before being granted a temporary work permit.
+In addition to the Labour Market Impact Assessment (LMIA, formerly the LMO), you’ll be tested for your language skills before being granted a temporary work permit.
 Depending on the job that’s being undertaken, if your language skills aren’t deemed sufficient, then you may be denied entry for not being able to function in the role you’ve been accepted for.

 Before being accepted into the country as a foreign worker, you may need to undergo a medical test that proves you don’t have a condition that would either endanger others or create financial stress for the public health insurance programs.

 Current to publication, Canada allows all who have the proper paperwork, such as passports and prepared forms, to enter the country.
 However, in the near future, electronic travel authorization will be required for foreign workers entering the country.